Public Sector Pension Reform

 A: The changes are designed to be fair.
 There will be no impact on those retiring before the phased implementation starts in 2027.

-A: It will be based on your last 10 years of work.
+A: It will be based on your last 10 years of work, however this change will be phased in over the next 10 years.

-A: No, this calculation won’t change, but to ensure that the pension fund is sustainable for the future, there will be an actuarial reduction for staff taking early retirement.
+A: No, this calculation won’t change, but to ensure that the pension fund is sustainable for the future, there will be an actuarial reduction for public officers who elect to receive their pension benefits earlier.

 A: There are no proposed changes to the law on this topic.

-A: The 2 previous budget statements speak to the fact that once these reforms are passed, the Government will reintroduce cost-of-living increases for retirees that have been frozen since 2014.
+A: The two previous budget statements speak to the fact that once these reforms are passed, the Government will reintroduce cost-of-living increases for retirees that have been frozen since 2014.

 A: The pension plan has an eight-year vesting period.
 Therefore, when the retirement age was 65, it would not have allowed sufficient time to become vested in the plan in order to receive a pension.
 With the current mandatory retirement age increasing over time, the age at which you can join the pension plan will also be increased.

-A: No, this calculation won’t change, but there will be an actuarial reduction for staff taking early retirement.
+A: No, this calculation won’t change, but there will be an actuarial reduction for electing to receive pension benefits earlier.

 A: Correct.
 Your pension payment calculation is based on your salary, not your level of contribution.